MattMattV/my-stars/README.md

 ## JavaScript

+- [mkcli](https://github.com/mkdoc/mkcli) - Markdown command line interface definition
+- [breaklock](https://github.com/maxwellito/breaklock) - Web game, hybrid of Mastermind and the Android pattern lock
+- [zuck.js](https://github.com/ramon82/zuck.js) - A javascript library that lets you add stories EVERYWHERE.
+- [raylight](https://github.com/mattdesl/raylight) - Experimental WebGL Music Visualizer
 - [Slingshot](https://github.com/Elbullazul/Slingshot) - A clone of Pantheon's Slingshot launcher in the form of a Cinnamon applet.
 - [across-tabs](https://github.com/wingify/across-tabs) - Easy communication between cross-origin browser tabs
+- [lazyload](https://github.com/verlok/lazyload) - LazyLoad is a fast, lightweight and flexible script to allow you enhance performance on your website by loading images only as they enter (or are about to enter) the viewport or a scrollable area, with best support to the img srcset attribute and to the progressive JPEG image format.
 - [earthenterprise](https://github.com/google/earthenterprise) - Google Earth Enterprise - Open Source
 - [AnyChart](https://github.com/AnyChart/AnyChart) - JavaScript Charts designed to be embedded and integrated
 - [dua.js](https://github.com/rudimk/dua.js) - A Node.js package for invoking divine blessings for one's Javascript code.